Deepshikha1611/CarRaceProject/README.md

 - [x] The game contains custom graphics
 - [x] The game contains sound effects and/or music
 - [x] Great gameplay (up to 2 points)

+## Game play instructions :car:

+-Use the following keys to play the game

+W-forward
+A-turn left
+S-brake or move backward
+D-right